 In the 1960s, Carl Clayberg did a set of crossing experiments between species of Sinningia (and Rechsteineria).
 He included four members of the Corytholoma clade: S. aggregata, S. tubiflora, S. warmingii, and S. incarnata.
 For the complete results, see the crossing chart.
 For our purposes here, it suffices to note that he showed that all six possible combinations (considering A x B and B x A to be the same) produced fertile hybrid plants.

 |w||weak plant that did not bloom|

-As we did on the early-crossing page, we can rearrange the order of species in the table to group species which form fertile hybrids with one another.
+As we did on the early-crossing page, we can rearrange the order of species in the table to group species which have been shown to form fertile hybrids with one another.